wagtail/wagtail/docs/reference/hooks.md

 -   `label` - text displayed in the "Other Searches" option box.
 -   `name` - an internal name used to identify the search option; defaults to the slugified form of the label.
 -   `url` - the URL of the target search page.
--   `classnames` - arbitrary CSS classnames applied to the link
+-   `classnames` - arbitrary CSS classnames applied to the link.
 -   `icon_name` - icon to display next to the label.
 -   `attrs` - additional HTML attributes to apply to the link.
 -   `order` - an integer which determines the item's position in the list of options.